jgnewman/einlandr/README.md

 ### Database schema

 In backend/db-models.js, a User model and a Session model have already been created.
 Users are expected to have an email address and password to match against for authentication.

+> Note that raw passwords are not saved in the database.
+Passwords are encrypted via PBKDF2 with HMAC-SHA-512 as a core hashing algorithm and using a randomly generated 16 byte salt at 100,000 iterations.

 When a user is authenticated, a session will be created in the sessions table.

 By running the migration script (`$ yarn dev:migrate`), you will have 2 users created in the database that you can experiment with.